Zed

-During the 17th century, Bologna stood apart from other major Italian cities by the place it gave to women, defying the conventions of the time.
-The city counted three times as many professional women artists as Rome or Venice, and twice as many as Florence.
-And not all came from elite families.
-Why was such progress possible here, and not elsewhere?
+17th-century Bologna stood apart from other Italian cities by the place it allowed women in society, defying the conventions of the time.
+The city boasted three times as many professional women artists as either Rome or Venice, and twice as many as Florence.
+What’s more, not all of them came from elite families.
+What made this sort of progress possible here, and not elsewhere?

-At that time, a young Bolognese painter broke into a field long dominated by men: history painting – considered the most prestigious genre of all.
-Through her technical brilliance and a network of intellectuals and patrons, Elisabetta Sirani attracted official commission from across Europe.
-A true pioneer who died prematurely at just 27, her work – long overlooked – is now being rediscovered and celebrated as a symbol in the struggle against patriarchy.
+At the time, one young Bolognese woman painter broke into a field long dominated by men: history painting – considered the most prestigious genre of all.
+Through technical skill, and a network of intellectuals and patrons, Elisabetta Sirani drew commissions from across Europe.
+A true pioneer who died prematurely at the young age of 27, her work – long overlooked – is now being brought back into the public eye.

-By combining animation, expert voices, and rare archival material, this documentary reveals how the encounter between a unique cultural setting and an extraordinary individual challenged the social order and opened the way to women’s emancipation.
+Blending animation, rare archival material, and interviews with experts, this documentary reveals how a unique cultural setting and an extraordinary individual converged to challenge the social order and pave the way for women’s emancipation.

 Direction: Christiane Ratiney & Yvan Gaillard